MalingSendal/computervisionfinal/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are more than welcome!
 Please open an issue or submit a pull request.

 ## 📄 License

-This project is licensed under the MIT License.
+This project is private and not licensed for public/commercial use.

 ---